 - Head lamp

 Note: Get insurance, PC is not responsible for reimbursement/replacement if something happens to these items.
-Books are expensive and libraries aren’t common, Kindles are great if you like to read in Spanish or English.
+Books are expensive and libraries aren’t common, although there is a large and varied collection of books that are available to borrow in the Peace Corps Volunteer Lounge.
+Kindles are great if you like to read in Spanish or English.

 - Locks for luggage,